OpenTelemetry Project News

 Instrument a Kubernetes pprof collector with OpenTelemetryInstrument a Kubernetes pprof collector with OpenTelemetry

 When and How to Move to MicroservicesWhen and How to Move to Microservices

-- What is OpenTelemetry and What Does it Bring?
+What is OpenTelemetry and What Does it Bring?What is OpenTelemetry and What Does it Bring?

 Upcoming Conferences, Talks, and Live Events

 Kubecon EU has been postponedKubecon EU has been postponed due to COVID-19.
 We will share more information as it becomes available.